How many licensed drivers are there in the US?

 Statistics on number of drivers in the US

 We looked at how many drivers are in the USA by age.
-Here is the percentage of Americans with driver’s licenses compared to the total population, with population estimates from the Bureau of the Census.
+Here is the percentage of Americans with driver’s licenses compared to the total population, using statistics from the Federal Office of Highway Policy Information.

 ---|---|